 - In football things can change quickly and we need to be at the forefront of discussions and negotiations.
 This will lead to supporters becoming more involved with the Club.
 Positive, constructive, and open-minded influence at the highest level will significantly assist in the development of the “One Family” that the new owners aim to achieve.

 (8) Bringing benefits to community assets

-Hull City is more than a football club, it is part of the community.
-It is part of the city’s soul, and in the Stadium it is part of the city’s infrastructure.
-We want to explore how we can ensure supporters get a say in how these community assets are managed and developed in the future.
+- Hull City is more than a football club, it is part of the community.
+It is part of the city’s soul, and the Stadium forms part of the city’s infrastructure.